glennj/exercism.io/tcl/scale-generator/README.md

 # Scale Generator

+Welcome to Scale Generator on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a tonic, or starting note, and a set of intervals, generate the musical scale starting with the tonic and following the specified interval pattern.